Teal-and-Orange-Peel/reddit-place-script-2022/README.md

 ## Developing
 The nox CI job will run flake8 on the code.
 You can also do this locally by pip installing nox on your system and running `nox` in the repository directory.

+## Known issues
+- Mac OS users need to run their Python Installations "Install Certificates.command" before this script will connect.
+Nondescript errors may result otherwise.
+This can usually be found in Applications/Install Certificates.command
+- The script is sometimes very slow on the first iteration to fetch certificates.
+This issue is more likely to occur if the server is bogged down, and can cause the first rotation to be slower than subsequent rotations.